vgdub/GYGReviews/README.md

 - Filtering - I would have added this to the reviews list, but time didn't permit enough time to think about handling it properly.

+- Better implementation of MockStore for use in app, as well as with tests for testing ReviewStore implementation/api